kkb-10/CodeForces-AC-submission/README.md

 For more details, read the comments in the script

 After all these steps , simply run the script and that is all required to make your coding library of your codeforces submission.

+Note: Make sure to have a good internet connection otherwise the script might crash.